Qixing-AnhuiUniversity/DDPG_motor/README.md

 # DDPG_motor
-Using DDPG to generate the lookup table for torque improving.
+Using DDPG to search the optimal torque of induction motor under different currents conditions.